This post may contain affiliate links. Please read our disclosure policy.

 • With the whisk attached to the stand mixer, start mixing the gelatin and puree on low speed.
 Slowly pour the hot sugar mixture into the bowl.
 Once all of the hot sugar mixture has been added, turn the speed to high and continue to mix until you get a beautiful pale pink marshmallow mixture that is just warm to the touch, about 13-14 minutes.

-• While you’re mixing the marshmallow, combine cornstarch and powdered sugar in a separate bowl.
-Spray an 8×8 inch baking dish well as a rubber spatula with cooking spray.
+• While you're mixing the marshmallow, combine 3 tablespoons cornstarch and 3 tablespoons powdered sugar in a separate bowl.
+Spray an 8×8 inch baking dish well as a rubber spatula with Nonstick spray.
 You can line your dish with foil ahead of time if you wish and then spray the foil.
 Add about 1/3 of the sugar and corn starch blend, then shake the pan to evenly coat the bottom and sides.
 Use the spatula to transfer the finished marshmallow mixture from the bowl to the baking dish and spread into an even layer.
 Top with half of the remaining sugar and cornstarch mixture, and spread it across the top to cover.
 Allow the marshmallows to sit uncovered 4-10 hours (I let mine sit overnight).

 • Lift the marshmallows out of the pan and transfer to a cutting board.
 Cut into desired shapes and then roll each individual marshmallow in remaining sugar and cornstarch mixture to coat all sticky sides.